-Unfortunately, it takes time to set up new systems to provide cash injections directly into businesses, but there are Government grants now available to the self-employed as well as those already being paid to employers to cover 80% of wages.
+Unfortunately, it takes time to set up new systems to provide cash injections directly into businesses, but there are Government grants on their way to the Self-employed as well as those already being paid to employers to cover 80% of wages.
 We explain who qualifies for these grants.